-Locations for additional subsurface investigations in the study area were selected, based on lack of existing data in those areas, combined with the potential for future population growth.
+Locations for additional subsurface investigations in the study area were selected, based on lack of existing data in those areas.
 The subsurface investigation consisted of performing borings and cone penetration soundings.
 Permission was obtained from the landowners where each boring or cone penetration was to be performed.

-During a three-week period, approximately 45 electric cone penetration tests (CPT) and 20 borings with standard penetration tests (SPT) were performed.
+During a nine day period, 57 electric cone penetration tests (CPT) and during a 10 day period, 20 borings with standard penetration tests (SPT) were performed.
 The electric cone penetrometer is pushed at a constant rate downward through the soil deposit.
 The CPT electronically records the resistance at the cone tip and on the cone sleeve.
 The record was made on a strip chart recorder for both endbearing and sleeve resistance.